America really does run on coffee

 You might decrease your chances of developing cancer and other diseases

 According to Beth Witherspoon, registered dietitian consultant for Community Coffee Company, “Moderate coffee consumption (3-5 cups daily) may be linked to decreased mortality from all causes, reduced risk of developing type 2 diabetes, and decreased risk of Parkinson’s disease, dementia, live cirrhosis, and certain cancers, including liver and endometrium.”
 Experts have even referred to coffee as a “miracle drug,” due to its miraculous ability to prevent such diseases.
 “Basically it helps you live longer,” says Janet Rich Pittman, Dementia Prevention Specialist and Senior Health Adviser, known as The Brain Nerd.
-Experts make note, however, that coffee’s benefits are best attained with black caffeinated coffee.
+Experts make a note, however, that coffee’s benefits are best attained with black caffeinated coffee.
 “For the antioxidants to work…you’ve got to give up your cream and sugar,” says Pittman.
-Here’s how coffee can protect your brain from dementia.
+Or, give these healthy alternatives to coffee a try too.

 Your overall mood might improve

-Mila-Supinskaya-Glashchenko/Shutterstock In addition to preventing diseases, coffee’s caffeine content is directly correlated with your brain.
+In addition to preventing diseases, coffee’s caffeine content is directly correlated with your brain.
 These effects are especially seen at low levels of consumption (about 75 mg).
 According to Witherspoon, “Caffeine has been associated with positive actions on the brain, including improved mental alertness and attention, help with concentration, and improved mood.”
 On the note of an improved mood and, ultimately, a decrease in depression, according to the AARP, “Coffee cuts suicide risk.
 A 2013 study by Harvard’s School of Public Health found that those who drank two to three cups of caffeinated coffee a day cut their suicide risk by 45 percent—possibly because caffeine’s stimulant effect helps boost people’s moods.”
-Learn more about how coffee can make you less depressed.